Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 - Pain relief.

-- It is relaxing and relieves tensions.
+- It is relaxing and relieves tension.

 - Helps sleep.